RedisBloom/RedisBloom/docs/Bloom_Commands.md

 * **iter**: Iterator value associated with `data` (returned by `SCANDUMP`)
 * **data**: Current data chunk (returned by `SCANDUMP`)

-### Complexity O
+### Complexity

-O(log N), where N is the number of stacked filters in the data structure.
+O(log n), where n is the number of stacked filters in the data structure.

 ### Returns